tscheckenbach/golang-install/README.md

 ###

 The latest version of the go language is installed.
-Support Linux. to support custom versions.
+Support custom versions.
+Support Linux/MacOS.

 **Note:** You must be **root** to run this script.